Identity Verification in the Healthcare Industry

 2. Value of Healthcare Data on the Black Market.
 Stolen healthcare data is highly valuable on the black market because it can be used for various illegal purposes, including insurance fraud, prescription drug diversion, and even identity trafficking.
 Criminals can sell the data to other fraudsters, amplifying the impact of a single data breach.

-3. Complexity of Healthcare Ecosystem.
+3. The Complexity of the Healthcare Ecosystem.
 The healthcare industry involves numerous stakeholders, including hospitals, clinics, insurance companies, pharmacies, and medical device manufacturers.
 Each entity manages vast amounts of data, and securing the entire ecosystem is challenging, leaving weak links for fraudsters to exploit.

 According to the head of investigations at the HHS Office, Gary Cantrell, “Hackers prefer to steal patient data as they are like a “treasure trove of all this information about you.”
 Meanwhile, the medical record contains a patient’s full name, address history, financial information, and even a social security number.